FBI–King letter: History

 Since 1977, attempts have been made to release the recordings in the United States Congress.
 Republican Senator Jesse Helms from North Carolina in 1983 sought to reveal information about King in order to undermine the establishment of Martin Luther King Jr. Day.
-The Martin Luther King Jr. Records Collection bill, which would designate King government files for "presumption of immediate disclosure", was introduced in Congress by Democratic Representative Cynthia McKinney from Georgia in 2002 and 2005, by Democratic Senator John Kerry from Massachusetts in 2006, and by Democratic Representative John Lewis from Georgia in 2010, but never passed by Congress.
+The Martin Luther King Jr. Records Collection bill, which would designate King government files for "presumption of immediate disclosure", was introduced in Congress by Democratic Representative Cynthia McKinney from Georgia in 2002 and 2005, by Democratic senator John Kerry from Massachusetts in 2006, and by Democratic representative John Lewis from Georgia in 2010, but never passed by Congress.

-A copy of the letter is known to exist in J. Edgar Hoover's confidential files at the National Archives.
+The full letter was discovered in J. Edgar Hoover's confidential files at the National Archives in 2014 by historian Beverly Gage.
+It was soon published in The New York Times, with only one name being redacted because "The Times could not verify or disprove the claims about her."
+Gage noted that some still claim the letter's intent was "simply meant to push King out, not induce suicide." and that an uncovered portion of the letter suggested that FBI wanted King to step down and let other men lead the civil rights movement, stating that "Another uncovered portion of the note praises “older leaders” like the N.A.A.C.P. executive director Roy Wilkins, urging King to step aside and let other men lead the civil rights movement."

+Text

+The text of the letter is as follows: